sanjarzayniev/deadline-notifier/README.md

 ## Setup and Installation

 > [!IMPORTANT]
 > Actually, you don't need to install & run it locally.
 You just need to fork this repo on GitHub and add 4 repository secrets & create a telegram bot by yourself to get the benefit of this project.
-And it will itself notify you about your forthcoming deadlines for today(Assignment, Quiz, Video) and later (available only for videos)!
+And it will itself notify you about your forthcoming deadlines for today(Assignment, Quiz, Video, which means all type of deadlines) and later (available only for videos)!

 > [!NOTE]
 > When forking, do not forget to fork from the master branch as it is the one you need.
 In the dev branch, i usually test some modifications that may be upcoming.